Saturday, July 11, 2009

 Create a Simple Test Project

 All the setup work is now complete and the environment is configured!
 If needed, you can use the following (very!) basic application as a simple test to verify things are working as expected.
 Again, this is a simple example only to verify things are setup correctly.
-It is not intended to be a complete template for "proper" code development, etc.
+It is not intended to be a complete template for "proper" code development, etc. Be sure to set the environment correctly!

 /*